The scene: Sunshine, a mild 70 degrees, fall foliage near peak.

 Millbrook also sources grapes from their vineyards in California and Italy.
 Several wines from the Pebble Ridge Vineyards on California’s central coast are included in the portfolio tasting.

-I bought a botttle of the Millbrook Dry Riesling as a gift for a friend, then went outside to enjoy the beautiful day and photograph the vineyards.
-I can’t wait for my next visit to Millbrook.
+I bought a bottle of the Dry Riesling as a gift for a friend, then went outside to enjoy the beautiful day and photograph the vineyards.

 Millbrook is open daily from 12:00 – 5:00 p.m.
 Do check the website for updates.